banajbedi/Misanthropinator/README.md

-# Misanthropinator : An interface which make you INVISIBLE!
+# Misanthropinator : An interface which makes you INVISIBLE!

 A Machine Learning model based on Tensorflow.js.